 One could argue said dragon wasn't so great after all, when it was one-hit-ko'd by one of the villain's summons, at least until you consider that said summon was using literal hax to write it out of existence.
 Negima seems to use dragons as a way of showcasing how the characters have grown or how strong they are, as it seems that anyone that isn't at least a fairly important or relevant character very much hesitates to face off against one (Eva actually gets really angry at Negi when he asks early on how much training he'd need to fight one).

 Dragon Ball has Shenlong, the Earth's dragon and a definite Eastern dragon, with a long, slender body, tiny arms and legs, brown horns, and a green mane.
 He doesn't seem that great of a fighter, although he has the power to grant wishes if someone assembles the show's titular MacGuffins.
+His wishes have certain limitations; for instance, he can't grant the same wish twice, and can't completely regenerate someone who's been dead a very long time.
 He also speaks in an older dialect, which implies intelligence.
-A dragon named Polunga is seen on another planet who is more humanoid and is more powerful than Shenlong.
+A dragon named Polunga is seen on another planet who is more humanoid and is more powerful than Shenlong, having fewer restrictions on his wishes and being able to grant three in one summoning (Shenlong is eventually upgraded to have the same capacity).

-Haku AKA The spirit of the Kohaku River is an Eastern Dragon that's able to take on a humanoid form.
+Spirited Away: Haku AKA the spirit of the Kohaku River is an Eastern Dragon that's able to take on a humanoid form.

 Digimon has several species who are considered dragon and are distinguishable by the suffix dramon(Though not always, most predominantly in the "Four Great Dragons" family.) in their name.
 Dragon-like Digimon tend to be partnered up with the main character.